tcarland/kustomize-build-action/README.md

 kustomize-build-action
 ======================
-Author: Timothy C. Arland <tcarland@gmail.com>
+Author: Timothy C. Arland <tcarland at gmail dot com>
+Action Version: v1.1.3
-Version: v1.1.2
+Kustomize Version: v5.4.3

-A custom GitHub Action for building kustomize projects via a GitHub workflow.
+A custom GitHub Action for building [kustomize](https://github.com/kubernetes-sigs/kustomize) projects via a GitHub workflow.

+Note the version of this action matches the exact version of *kustomize* being used by the action.

 ## Inputs